Isopolito/AzureSchedulingService/README.md

 }
 ```

 The logic will create a subscription if it doesn't exist, but keep in mind that an azure function listening to a subscription that doesn't exist will fail.
+The code will also ensure an existing subscription is configured to only receive execute messages for the specified subscription.

 ---